EnhaoSun/Plant-Seedling-Image-Classification/README.md

 # Plant Seedling image classification

 ## Aim
-This project aims to explore the performance of dif-ferent CNN models in plant seedling image clas-sification.
+This project aims to explore the performance of different CNN models in plant seedling image clas-sification.

 ## Data set
 The dataset that used in this researchcontains approximately 960 unit plants belonging to 12 species at several growth stages.